What’s the point of supervision?

 For the 4th Edition task list, individualized supervision for BCBA requires 1500 total experience hours, 5% of which are supervised by a BCBA.
 This equates to approximately 75 hours by the end of your supervision.
 If you are planning to apply for the exam under the 4th edition, you need to submit your application prior to December 31st, 2021.

 For the 5th edition task list, the BACB is updating the requirements for supervision starting in 2022 requiring 2000 hours of supervision with 5% of those being supervised.
+There is also a concentrated fieldwork option that requires candidates to obtain 10% supervised hours.
 Click here for more information.

 Individualized supervision for BCaBA requires 1000 total hours, 5% are supervised which equates to approximately 50 hours of supervision.